 How to decide

-The right regulatory path depends on several factors.
-What is your target fund size?
-Where are your investors located?
-What is your investment strategy?
-How quickly do you need to be operational?
-A sub-threshold AIFM registration might take weeks to months, while a full AIFM licence can take twelve months or more.
-Your jurisdiction choice also matters for LP perception — some institutional investors have preferences or restrictions around fund domicile.
+A sub-threshold AIFM registration might take weeks to months.
+A full AIFM licence can take twelve months or more.
+Your jurisdiction choice matters for LP perception.
+Some institutional investors have preferences or restrictions around fund domicile.

 DISCLOSURE: This communication is on behalf of Infra One GmbH ("Infra One").
 This communication is for informational purposes only, and contains general information only.
 Infra One is not, by means of this communication, rendering accounting, business, financial, investment, legal, tax, or other professional advice or services.
 This publication is not a substitute for such professional advice or services nor should it be used as a basis for any decision or action that may affect your business or interests.
 Before making any decision or taking any action that may affect your business or interests, you should consult a qualified professional advisor.
 This communication is not intended as a recommendation, offer or solicitation for the purchase or sale of any security.
 Infra One does not assume any liability for reliance on the information provided herein. © 2026 Infra One GmbH All rights reserved.
 Reproduction prohibited.